Recommended products

 My hosting is on Namecheap.
 I have tried numerous shared-hosting companies over the years.
 Most of the time you get what you pay for so more expensive services may results better service levels and products.

 My domain-name hosting was on Namecheap for years.
 Now, I’m using Cloudflare.
-They don’t add any mark-up but you cannot register a new domain with them, only transfer existing ones.
+They don’t add any mark-up so it’s the cheapest option as well.
 Their offer a generous free plan for basic domain protection and performance needs among others.
 I have used them pretty much since they started.

 Podcasting, video and live-streaming